rsvim/rsvim.github.io/docs/api/01__rsvim/classes/RsvimFs.md

 </td>
 <td>

-Open options, this option can be omitted, by default it is `{open: true}`.
+Open options, this option can be omitted, by default it is `{read: true}`.
 See [RsvimFs.OpenOptions](../namespaces/RsvimFs/type-aliases/OpenOptions.md).

 </td>
 </tr>